EffectOrientedProgramming/book/Chapters/04_Initialization.md

 Note that calling `letRise` produces an Effect.
 Dependencies can be anything (except `Nothing`), including Effects, primitives, custom types, unions, etc.

-Following the pattern of the previous example, a `ZLayer` is produced in the companion object.
+Following the pattern of previous examples, a `ZLayer` is produced in the companion object.
-This time we create a ZIO object and then convert it using `ZLayer.fromZIO`:
+This time we create a ZIO object using `defer` and then convert it using `ZLayer.fromZIO`:

 ```scala 3 mdoc:silent
 import zio.*